d-laub/basenji2-pytorch/README.md

 # Basenji2 in PyTorch

 This repo provides a PyTorch re-implementation of the Basenji2 model published in ["Cross-species regulatory sequence activity prediction"](https://doi.org/10.1371/journal.pcbi.1008050) by David Kelley.
+This implementation was checked by verifying that the Tensorflow and PyTorch version yielded the same output on random data.
+Small deviations were found, likely due to differences in the underlying algorithms used by Tensorflow and PyTorch (e.g. different matrix multiplication algorithms).

 ## Installation